stone-age-io/iot-ui/docs/architecture.md

 This architecture document provides a comprehensive overview of the IoT Platform UI codebase organization and design patterns.
 By following these established patterns, developers can maintain consistency and improve maintainability when extending the application with new features.

-The architecture is based on Vue 3's Composition API, emphasizing reusable composables, a strong service layer with field mapping, centralized API operation handling, and consistent UI patterns across the application.
+The architecture is based on Vue 3's Composition API, emphasizing reusable composables, a strong service layer with automatic organization context, centralized API operation handling, and consistent UI patterns across the application.
 This approach promotes separation of concerns and makes the codebase more maintainable and extensible while following DRY principles.